WSWUP/AeroEvap/docs/source/tutorial.rst

 supplied.

-This example assumes there are 8 physical and logical processors available for parallelization, if not specified the ``Aero.run`` routine wil try to use half of the avialble processors.
+This example assumes there are 8 physical and logical processors available for parallelization, if not specified the :meth:`Aero.run` routine wil try to use half of the avialble processors.

     >>> np.seterr('ignore')